aniketpant/aniketpant.github.com/_posts/2012-07-01-a-year-down-the-road.md

 title: A year down the road
 layout: post
 type: post
-category: notes
+category: note
 tags:
   - Self-Improvement
 ---
 ## The story so far

 > Progress comes from the intelligent use of experience.
 > — Elbert Hubbard

 It has been just a little over a year that I bought [aniketpant.com][1] and nearly the same time that I first set foot on the mysterious webbed grounds of the internet.

 I starting creating web pages in February 2011.
 Before that I only knew **C++** and had seen my father coding in PHP.
 The first thing I worked on was **Joomla!** and slowly I took on **HTML**, **CSS** and a bit of **jQuery**.
 And in sometime I was working with **PHP**.

 Soon, came the interesting phase of my new interest. **WordPress** – it’s like the anti-hero of my superhero tale that I befriended and my made my most precious ally.